helclp/recipe-repo/README.md

 # **Introduction** #

-The two data sets "RAW_recipes.cvs" (size: 83782 rows by 12 columns) and "RAW_interactions.csv" (size:731927 by 5 columns) were combined into one data frame (Initial size: 234429 rows by 19 columns) for the analysis and exploration seen below.
+The two data sets "RAW_recipes.csv" (size: 83782 rows by 12 columns) and "RAW_interactions.csv" (size:731927 by 5 columns) were combined into one data frame (Initial size: 234429 rows by 19 columns) for the analysis and exploration seen below.
 "RAW_recipes" is a data frame that contains various information about recipes on food.com (e.g number of steps, ingredients, nutrition facts, etc.), while interaction hold information regarding user interaction with these recipes on the website(e.g reviews, user rating, comments etc).

 The main question explored in this endeavor is: Do recipes with a 1-star average rating have a different distribution of the number of steps in the recipe than 5-star average recipes.